Disorientation and losing one's way

 I'm a first responder

-As a first responder, you may come into contact with someone living with dementia.
-It's important to be prepared with strategies on how to recognize, communicate with and respond to someone living with dementia.
+As a first responder, you may come into contact with a person living with dementia.
+It's important to be prepared with strategies on how to recognize, communicate with and support a person living with dementia.

 Learn more